 Figure 10.
-Fast Read Dual Output Instruction Sequence Diagram
+Fast Read Dual Output Instruction Sequence Diagram winbond ====

-10.2.10 Page Program (02h)
+9.2.10 Page Program (02h)

 The Page Program instruction allows up to 256 bytes of data to be programmed at previously erased to all 1s (FFh) memory locations.
 A Write Enable instruction must be executed before the device will accept the Page Program Instruction (Status Register bit WEL must equal 1).
+The Page Program instruction sequence is shown in figure 11.
 The instruction is initiated by driving the /CS pin low then shifting the instruction code "02h" followed by a 24-bit address (A23-A0) and at least one data byte, into the DIO pin.
 The /CS pin must be held low for the entire length of the instruction while data is being sent to the device.
+If more than 256 bytes are sent to the device the addressing will wrap to the beginning of the page and overwrite previously sent data.